 So, choose a bucket name, e.g. firesim-yourname.
 Bucket names must be globally unique.
 If you choose one that's already taken, the manager will notice and complain when you tell it to build an AFI.
-To set your bucket name, open deploy/config_build.ini in your editor and under the [afibuild] header, replace s3bucketname=firesim-yournamehere with your own bucket name, e.g.:
+To set your bucket name, open deploy/config\build.ini in your editor and under the [afibuild] header, replace with your own bucket name, e.g.: